-Income Tax Booklet Year 2019 & Fiscal Years Ending in 2020
+Income Tax Booklet Year 2021 & Fiscal Years Ending in 2022

 Contents Page

-What's New for 2019?
-4
+What's New for 2021?

-Legislative Changes to Adjusted Gross Income Tax for 2019 4

-Administrative Highlights 5

 Introduction to Corporate Taxation 5

-General Filing Requirements 5
+General Filing Requirements

-Taxable Period 5
+Taxable Period

 Doing Business in Indiana 5

 Business Entities (in General) 5

 Which Indiana Income Tax Form(s) to File?
 5

 Types of Corporate Entities and Returns to File 5

 General Filing Requirements for Form IT-20

-What to Enclose with a State Corporate Return 10
+What to Enclose with a State Corporate Return

 Adjusted Gross Income Tax

-Accounting Methods and Taxable Year 10
+Accounting Methods and Taxable Year

-Electronic Funds Transfer Requirements 12
+Electronic Funds Transfer Requirements

-Extensions for Filing Return 10
+Extensions for Filing Return

 Amended Returns

-Calculation of Interest on Refund Claims 13

-Instructions for Completing Form IT-20 13
+Instructions for Completing Form IT-20

-Filing Period and Identification 13
+Filing Period and Identification

-Question J and Other Fill-in Lines 14
+Question J and Other Fill-in Lines

 Computation of Adjusted Gross Income Tax 14

 Sales/Use Tax

-Certification of Signatures and Authorization Section 23
+Certification of Signatures and Authorization Section

-Specific Instructions for Completing IT-20, Schedule E 24
+Specific Instructions for Completing IT-20, Schedule E

-Specific Instructions for Completing IT-20, Schedule F 26
+Specific Instructions for Completing IT-20, Schedule F

 Specific Instructions for Completing Schedule IT-2220

-Instructions for Schedule IT-20NOL 28
+Instructions for Schedule IT-20NOL

-About Other Tax Liability Credits 29
+About Other Tax Liability Credits

 About Enterprise Zone Tax Credits

-Special Reminders 34
+Special Reminders

-Additional Information 34
+Additional Information